 Need some pointers?
 Here are four helpful tips for crafting the perfect end-of-year note:

 - Be specific.
 Avoid generalities.
 Instead, highlight unique details and focus on how their efforts made a difference.
+The best employee appreciation picks out the unique contributions.

 - Get personal.
 What do the accomplishments of each team member mean to you as a manager?
 Share how their contributions have impacted you personally.
 Be honest and express gratitude.